SCIENTIFIC AND ISLAMIC RESEARCHES

 Even the greatest experts, like Al-Walid ibn al-Mughira, recognized its uniqueness.

-It was not poetry.
+It is not poetry.

-It was not prose.
+It is not prose.

-It was something greater.
+It is something greater

-Inshaallah 9If Allah Wills) Soon More Topics…..
+Inshaallah (If Allah Wills).
+Soon More Topics…..